Johnson leads Samford against Furman after 20-point game

 Travelers Rest, South Carolina; Saturday, 7 p.m.
 EST

-BOTTOM LINE: Samford visits Furman after Claire Johnson scored 20 points in Samford’s 62-54 victory against the Wofford Terriers.
+BOTTOM LINE: Samford plays Furman after Claire Johnson scored 20 points in Samford’s 62-54 victory against the Wofford Terriers.

-The Paladins have gone 8-3 at home.
-Furman is the SoCon leader with 35.6 rebounds per game led by Kate Johnson averaging 6.4.
+The Paladins are 8-3 in home games.
+Furman has a 1-1 record in games decided by less than 4 points.

-The Bulldogs are 6-5 in conference games.
-Samford is 7-5 when it turns the ball over less than its opponents and averages 16.1 turnovers per game.
+The Bulldogs are 6-5 in SoCon play.
+Samford is the top team in the SoCon scoring 12.0 fast break points per game.

-Furman’s average of 5.7 made 3-pointers per game this season is just 0.8 fewer made shots on average than the 6.5 per game Samford gives up.
-Samford has shot at a 40.7% clip from the field this season, 0.3 percentage points above the 40.4% shooting opponents of Furman have averaged.

-The Paladins and Bulldogs meet Saturday for the first time in conference play this season.
+Furman scores 69.0 points per game, 2.5 fewer points than the 71.5 Samford allows.
+Samford averages 67.3 points per game, 2.9 more than the 64.4 Furman gives up to opponents.

-TOP PERFORMERS: Tate Walters is averaging 12.6 points, 4.1 assists and two steals for the Paladins.
-Jada Session is averaging 10.9 points over the last 10 games.
+TOP PERFORMERS: Tate Walters is scoring 12.6 points per game with 4.2 rebounds and 4.1 assists for the Paladins.
+Jada Session is averaging 10.9 points and 7.0 rebounds while shooting 50.0% over the last 10 games.

-Emily Bowman is averaging 11 points, 8.1 rebounds and 2.1 blocks for the Bulldogs.
-Claire Johnson is averaging 2.0 made 3-pointers over the last 10 games.
+Kennedy Langham is averaging 11.5 points for the Bulldogs.
+Johnson is averaging 14.5 points over the last 10 games.

 LAST 10 GAMES: Paladins: 4-6, averaging 65.0 points, 33.8 rebounds, 13.1 assists, 8.1 steals and 2.4 blocks per game while shooting 40.2% from the field.
 Their opponents have averaged 68.4 points per game.